Locust Situation 8 January 2015

-The next Locust Bulletin will be produced in January 2015.
+The next Locust Bulletin will be produced in February 2015.